kulludeep/avaxInterMod4/README.md

 ## Description

 The DegenToken contract extends the ERC20 contract from the OpenZeppelin library and also inherits the Ownable contract.
 It creates a token named "Degen" with the symbol "DGN".
-The contract's constructor function mints 1000 Degen tokens and assigns them to the contract deployer.

 The contract includes the following functions: